BasicAirData/GPSLogger/readme.md

 <b>Q</b> - <i>My Google Earth occasionally shows a black screen instead of my track.</i><br>
 <b>A</b> - It is a Earth 8 problem.
 When the problem occurs, please click on the small bearing located in the upper-right corner of the Earth map.

+<b>Q</b> - <i>The app sometimes stops recording when running in background.</i><br>
+<b>A</b> - The app could be closed by the system during the background recording.
+To avoid it, you can go on the device maintenance section of your android settings, select the battery sub-section, and add GPS Logger to the list of unmonitored apps.
+Furthermore, anti-viruses (like Avast) are very aggressive with long running apps, and must be correctly set.